silverstripe/silverstripe-elemental/docs/en/userguide/index.md

 * [History and rolling back versions](history.md)
 * [Reports](reports.md)

+[note]
-<div class="note" markdown="1">The Content blocks feature is new as of SilverStripe 4 and therefore will continue to develop with functionality.</div>
+The Content blocks feature is new as of SilverStripe 4 and therefore will continue to develop with functionality.
+[/note]

 ## Content blocks overview